flatland-association/flatland-rl/CONTRIBUTING.rst

 Currying
 ~~~~~~~~
-We discourage currying to encapsulate state since we often the stateful object to have multiple methods.
+We discourage currying to encapsulate state since we often want the stateful object to have multiple methods (but the curried function only has its one and only interface).

-Thus, we should refactor our generators and use classes instead (refactor_currying_).
+Thus, we should refactor our generators and use classes instead (see `Issue #283 <https://gitlab.aicrowd.com/flatland/flatland/issues/283>`_).

     .. code-block:: python
         # Type Alias